Can you camp in Mesa Verde National Park?

 - Autumn: October 12 – October 26

 The campsite is surrounded by nature and offers 267 campsites.
 The Knife Edge Café, which is part of the campground, offers an all-you-can-eat pancake breakfast during the season.
 There is also a gift shop and a well-stocked grocery and camping shop.
-There are also barbecue grills on the pitches for the steak or the One pot stew im with a Dutch Oven.
+There are also barbecue grills on the pitches for the steak or the One pot stew im Dutch Oven.
 Three of the Hiking trails in Mesa Verde National Park.
 While these don't lead to clifftop settlements, they do lead to beautiful views from the mesa of the surrounding area.
 You have to drive deeper into the park to get to the clifftop settlements.

 Mile Marker 4 US 160